 Long-term macrolide therapy offers an evidence-based treatment to reduce frequent exacerbations in stable adult patients with bronchiectasis.
-There is limited evidence that they also attenuate the decline in lung function and improve health-related quality of life.
-The benefits and risks of long-term macrolides need to be clearly explored for individual patients.
-Further work is needed to understand the optimal drug, dose and regimen, the mechanisms behind these benefits, appropriate patient selection, sustainability of efficacy, potential long-term risk on the lung microbiome, and their placement with or without inhaled antibiotic treatment.
-We reviewed the current evidence on long term macrolides in adults with bronchiectasis.
+There is limited evidence that these agents also attenuate the decline in lung function and improve health-related quality of life.
+The benefits and risks of long-term macrolide use need to be clearly explored for individual patients.
+Further work is needed to understand the optimal drug, dose, and regimen, the mechanisms behind these benefits, appropriate patient selection, sustainability of efficacy, potential long-term risk for the lung microbiome; and their use with or without inhaled antibiotic treatment.
+We reviewed the current evidence on long-term macrolides in adults with bronchiectasis.